 Money Markets and Savings Accounts: What You Need to Know

-Personal Finance Education | 02.28.2023
+Personal Finance Education | 01.09.2024

 What is a Money Market Account?

-Money market accounts are an attractive option for those who want to earn a higher return on their money while having access to their funds when needed.
+Money market accounts are an attractive option for those who want to earn a higher return on their money while having easy access to their funds when needed.
 By depositing in a money market account, you benefit from the safety of FDIC insurance while earning more than you would with a traditional savings account.

 How Do Money Markets Work?